VladimirMikulic/visum/README.md

 **Visum was created to solve the problem of viewing office files on Linux the right way.**

-The problem with Microsoft Office alternatives for Linux is that they are unusable for various reasons.
+The problem with Microsoft Office alternatives for Linux is that they are **unusable** for various reasons.
 Libre Office has a dreaded design from the 90s, WPS needs font patching, installations result in unresolved dependencies, partial Windows Office files compatibility, and the list goes on...

 It's frustrating to install +500Mb office, patch its numerous errors only to find out that it even can't correctly display your document.
 You switch to another distro, and you go through this again.

-Visum is different because it uses Microsoft Office Online version to display your files, so you can be sure that your files are displayed correctly.
+Visum is different because it uses Microsoft Office Online version to display your files, so you can be sure that your files are **displayed correctly**.
 No more missing text, inverted colours, distorted shapes etc. Visum is very lightweight as well, only 2 scripts and you are good to go!
 Suitable for everyone, from hobbyist distro hoppers & developers, all the way to students and non-techies.

 #### Benefits of using Visum: